-This LHI Report identifies projects located in high-risk communities, using staff's adaptation of the Environmental Justice Screening Method (EJSM).5 High-risk communities are those with social vulnerability indicators, high exposure to pollution, and greater health risks.
+This LHI Report identifies projects located in high-risk communities, using staff's adaptation of the Environmental Justice Screening Method (EJSM).3 High-risk communities are those with social vulnerability indicators, high exposure to pollution, and greater health risks.
 This LHI Report is not intended to be a detailed pollution analysis of proposed projects, nor is it intended to substitute for the environmental review conducted during CEQA.

-CEC staff identifies high-risk community project locations using data from CARB, the U.S. Census Bureau, and other public agencies.
+CEC staff identifies high-risk community project locations using data from the California Air Resources Board (CARB), the U.S. Census Bureau, and other public agencies.
 The data are analyzed to assign EJ indicators for each project location specified in the LHI Report.
 The proposed project location must meet a two-part environmental and demographic standard to be considered in a "high-risk community."